nitinkc/nitinkc.github.io/_posts/Java/2024-02-10-GarbageCollections.md

 {% include toc title="Index" %}

+Garbage collection is the process to free up the memory.

+Garbage collection - concept with Lisp in 1959!!

 Java is a "managed Language".
-Java works out when objects are no longer needed
+Java works out when objects are no longer needed and marks them for GC.

-Garbage collection with List in 1959!!

-Garbage collection is the process to free up the memory

-Any object on the heap which cannot be reached through a reference from **the stack or from the metaspace** is **"Eligible for Garbace Collection"**
+Any object on the heap which cannot be reached through a reference from **the stack or from the metaspace** is **"Eligible for Garbage Collection"**

 # The System.gc() method

-Suggestion to run the Garbage collection process and not a command
+**Suggestion** to run the Garbage collection process and **not a command**

 Not a good idea to call and let JVM Decide when it's right.

 # Generational Garbage Collection